duyp00/simple-camera-project/README.md

-distinguish between face and no face (currentl best for white background only)
+distinguish between face and no face (currently best for white background only)